UPDATED FEB 19, 2020

 Oahu’s consistently sunny weather makes it one of the best and most calming places to practice yoga.
-The variety of unique yogi communities is vast, and residents like it that way!
-There are indoor and outdoor studios, studios on the water and in the rainforest, and many more.
+There are indoor and outdoor studios, studios on the water, and even studios in the rainforest.
 One thing is for sure — there’s nothing boring about Oahu’s yoga scene.
+Check it out!

 Flo Yoga Hawai'i at Parc Shore Waikiki gives hotels and resorts the opportunity to create customized outdoor or indoor fitness programs for their guests.
 But you don't have to be a tourist to enjoy these fitness programs—they have great classes open to the public as well.
 At the Parc Shore Waikiki hotel, there are classes offered every weekday morning (except Thursdays).
 If you're a guest at the hotel, you can meet in the lobby and walk together to the class site at Sans Souci Beach Park.
 Otherwise, you're able to just drop in on the class at the park for $10 cash — no room key required.

 Open Space Yoga has studios in Chinatown, North Shore, and Waikiki, so there’s almost always a class time to fit your schedule.
 In addition to offering beginner classes and teacher training, they host a variety of workshops, from dharmic living to dreamcatcher-making classes.
 Plus, you can up your wellness game even more and take their certified Ayurvedic Healing Course.

 The only thing better than Power Yoga’s two convenient locations in town, Piikoi and University, is their donation-based payment system.
 The classes cost as much as you can pay (they give a suggested donation of $15 to help the teachers offset costs), making it one of the most affordable quality studios around.
 They provide a wide range of class types, but students particularly rave about their Bhakti Flow and Meditation classes.